The Incredibles (franchise): Auntie Edna (2018)

 A short film entitled Auntie Edna was released in Autumn 2018 with the film's digital, DVD and Blu-ray release of Incredibles 2.
 In a similar manner to Jack-Jack Attack, the short follows Edna during the events of Incredibles 2 as she babysits Jack-Jack while coping with his newly discovered powers.

 Pixar Popcorn (2021)

 Two short films entitled Chore Day – The Incredibles Way and Cookie Num Num, alongside eight other Pixar shorts, were released on Disney+ as part of the Pixar Popcorn series on January 22, 2021.
-Chore Day – The Incredibles Way follows the Parr family as they utilize their unique powers for daily chores.
+Chore Day – The Incredibles Way follows the Parr family as they use their unique powers for daily chores.
 Cookie Num Num follows the Parr family as they race to eat the last cookie during midnight snack time.

 Video games

 The Incredibles (2004)

-A video game developed by Heavy Iron Studios and published by THQ based on the 2004 film was released on October 31, 2004 for PlayStation 2, Mobile phone, Microsoft Windows, Mac OS X, Game Boy Advance, GameCube, and Xbox.
+A video game based on the film was developed by Heavy Iron Studios and published by THQ on October 31, 2004, for PlayStation 2, Microsoft Windows, Mac OS X, Game Boy Advance, GameCube, and Xbox.